thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Controllers.desc.md

 * Explain what a Controller is.
 * Explain why a Controller is important.
 * Build an Angular Controller.
-* Explain the rules for separating logic in controllers vs views/models.
 * Explain `$scope` in Angular.
 * Practice proper scoping recommendations in an Angular application.